 The Rick and Morty Season 5 trailer was released in March 2021 with a tweet that read: “Now you can start asking us about Season 6.”
 Especially since Season 5 concluded in September 2021, we’ve all got to start looking forward to the next season.

-Yes!
 Time Warner Broadcasting and Adult Swim ordered 70 more Rick and Morty episodes in May 2018.
-All 10 episodes of Season 4 are included in that order, along with the 10 or so episodes expected in Season 5.
-Therefore, Season 6 is definitely in the works.
-Depending on the length of seasons, this current order could include all the way through Season 10.
+All 10 episodes of Season 4 are included in that order, along with the 10 episodes from Season 5.
+Starting with Season 6, we’re looking at at least 50 more episodes in the series.
+It seems safe to assume that it’ll be 10-episode seasons for the foreseeable future, so this current order could encompass everything through Season 10.

 When is the Rick and Morty Season 6 release date?

 There’s every reason to believe that the 70-episode order means new Rick and Morty seasons will be released more regularly than they have been previously.
 All of that began with Season 4, so if we look at the pace of production since, that might be a clue as to when Season 5 might begin.

 The first half of Season 4 aired from November to December of 2019.
 Then, the second half aired in May 2020.
 It was just over a full year until Season 5 began airing again throughout summer 2021.
 Then it was on a month-long hiatus before the two-part Season 5 finale in September 2021.
 More plainly, there was about a year break between the Season 4 finale and the Season 5 premiere, so can we expect the same for Season 6?
 Probably.

 Therefore, Season 6 will likely begin airing in fall 2022 in September, October, or November.
 If anything, it’ll likely begin even sooner, but that largely depends on how Adult Swim decides to roll it out.
 Season 5 ran almost continuously before taking a break ahead of the two-part season finale, whereas Season 4 was split neatly in two with almost six months between.